BETTY187source/health-tracker/README.md

  # Health Tracker

-A Python application designed to track menstrual cycles, log sympto, and set personalized health reminders.
+A Python application designed to track menstrual cycles, log symptom, and set personalized health reminders.
 This project aims to provide a user-friendly and secure solution for women's health management.

 ---